Turning Flowchart into Dialog: Augmenting Flowchart-grounded Troubleshooting Dialogs via Synthetic Data Generation: Experiments

 \paragraph{Implementation Details} We utilize the state-of-the-art pre-trained text generation model BART to initialize the encoder and decoder of \da, for both prior and posterior, encoder and generator.
 For fair comparison with baseline models, we use the ${\rm BART}_{\rm large}$ for our model.
 In preliminary experiments, we find that fine-tuning outperforms prompt-tuning~\cite{li-liang-2021-prefix} for generating valid dialogue data.
 For training process, we use AdamW~\cite{loshchilov2017decoupled} for gradient optimization, learning rate 0.001. batch size 8 in our experiments.
 We fine-tune \da for 50 epochs and the maximum length for utterances is set to 64.
-To mitigate the posterior collapse issue, we adopt the KL thresholding strategy~\cite{kingma2016improved} that maximizes the KL term with a constant $\beta = 0.1$.
+To mitigate the posterior collapse issue, we adopt the KL thresholding strategy~\cite{kingma2016improved} that maximizes the KL term with a constant $\beta = 0.1$\footnote{The code will be made available upon publications.}.